TIBHannover/diaspora/wp1/README.md

-# WP3: Extending the database through inference of phenotypic data from bacterial genomes sequences
+# WP1: Mobilization and curation of phenotypic trait data